bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 **Send a thank you email within 24 business hours**

 **Do not miss this step!** It takes less than five minutes and can make the difference between you and another candidate.
-It also keeps you fresh in your interviewers’ memories.
+It also keeps you fresh in your interviewers' memories.
 For example:

 ‍

 _Hi (name),_

 > _Thank you so much for taking the time to meet with me yesterday to discuss my candidacy for (role title).
-After learning more about (share one or two takeaways from the interview about the company/team’s priorities), I’m even more excited to bring my skills in (1–3 relevant skills) to the team._
+After learning more about (share one or two takeaways from the interview about the company/team's priorities), I'm even more excited to bring my skills in (1–3 relevant skills) to the team._

-> _I look forward to hearing from you about next steps, and if there is anything that I can clarify about my experience or qualifications for the (role title) position, please don’t hesitate to reach out._
+> _I look forward to hearing from you about next steps, and if there is anything that I can clarify about my experience or qualifications for the (role title) position, please don't hesitate to reach out._

 > _Thank you for your consideration,_